-One of the best parts about staying at Sendero is feeling immersed in Nosara’s lush, tropical surroundings.
-From your morning walk to the beach to your sunset cocktail by the pool, you’re surrounded by a variety of native trees and plants: each with its own story, beauty, and role in the local ecosystem.
-Here are five you’re likely to spot during your stay.
+One of the best parts about staying at Sendero is feeling immersed in the lush surroundings.
+From your morning walk to the beach to your sunset cocktail by the pool, you are always close to nature.
+In fact, the diverse trees and plants Nosara protects are vital for the local ecosystem.
+Here are five species you’re likely to spot during your stay.

 1. Guanacaste Tree (Enterolobium cyclocarpum)

-Costa Rica’s national tree, the guanacaste, is hard to miss.
-Its massive canopy provides shade for wildlife (and humans) during the sunniest parts of the day, and its distinctive ear-shaped seed pods make it easy to identify.
-These trees can live for centuries and are a symbol of stability and longevity in Costa Rican culture.
+The Guanacaste is Costa Rica’s national tree and it is very easy to find.
+Its massive canopy provides shade for wildlife and humans during the sunny hours.
+Additionally, its ear-shaped seed pods make it simple to identify.
+These trees can live for centuries.
+Therefore, they are a symbol of strength in our culture.

 2. Ceibo Tree (Pseudobombax septenatum)